Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 ## (Q1) Evolution Fundamentals & Misconceptions (10 points)

-True / False questions, please circle the best answer.
-If *False* please provide a counter example (1-2 sentences)
+True / False questions, please select the best answer.
+If *False* please explain why (1-2 sentences).
+Please see preclass materials from Monday and Wednesday for background material.

 **Q.1.a.** Evolution of living matter generally occurs at a constant rate (True /  False)